aabbtree77/twinpeekz/README.md

 Go is the only static language with simple polymorphism/compile time and a large practical "no design patterns" community.

-_Edit 2022: The simplicity is no longer there since Go v.1.18 generics: [1](https://thume.ca/2019/07/14/a-tour-of-metaprogramming-models-for-generics/), [2](https://planetscale.com/blog/generics-can-make-your-go-code-slower).
-Pointers, reflection, struct tags, capitalization...
-I now consider Nim as a better language._
+_Edit 2022: The simplicity is kind of no longer there since Go v.1.18 generics: [1](https://planetscale.com/blog/generics-can-make-your-go-code-slower), [2](https://thume.ca/2019/07/14/a-tour-of-metaprogramming-models-for-generics/), but the real problem is pervasive pointers and 2-3x slower runtime than that of C. Go could still be optimal for long term maintenance, considering how bad anything else is out there.
+It does have a large community with unique projects such as go-libp2p...
+However, I now consider Nim as a better language.
+It removes both of the most glaring issues of Go, unlike C++/Rust/Zig..._

 ## Why OpenGL?